Patrick Heller

 Urban governance and citizenship

 Research in Brazil, South Africa, and India to explore the relationship between citizenship and the quality of urban governance, with a specific focus on the capacity of municipalities to promote inclusive development.
-Current research includes a 6,000 household survey in Bangalore (with Ashutosh Varshney) and fieldwork in 16 slums in New Delhi with a team of 5 graduate students.
+Most recent project - Citizenship, Inequality, and Urban Governance (CIUG) in India - in collaboration with Ashutosh Varshney and Siddharth Swaminathan, has generated multiple reports and articles.

 Comparative democratic deepening